mattr9124/dangerous-sf-cli-tools-mcp/README.md

 See https://github.com/salesforcecli/mcp

-The official MCP only gives you read only operations (probably a good thing).
-This MCP adds the sf bulk delete operation as well.
-You also need to sf installed locally and you need to be authenticated to an Org.
-Probably the official MCP can do that for you (I didn't test it).
+The official Salesforce CLI MCP provides read-only operations by design.
+This project extends it with a bulk delete operation, primarily to demonstrate the pattern of wrapping CLI commands as MCP tools.

 ## Why "Dangerous"?